 If the customer requires more complex and comprehensive (substantial) services after the case is closed, the individual must reapply for TWC-VR services.

-If the customer will be reapplying for services, the office serving the customer can request the hard case file.
+If the customer will be reapplying for services, the office serving the customer can request the case file.
 The closed case file must be sent to the receiving office within three days of the request to ensure timely processing of the case.

 APPROVALS & CONSULTATIONS